sbardian/gatsby-plugin-breadcrumb/README.md

 ### Click Tracking `defaultCrumb` example

-While using the `Click Tracking` option with the `<Breadcrumb>` component, if a user goes directly to a page, your breadcrumb will start with that page.
+While using the `Click Tracking` option with the `<Breadcrumb />` component, if a user goes directly to a page, your breadcrumb will start with that page.
 You may want to always provide a default or `Home` breadcrumb.
 You can do this by adding options to the plugin.
 We must structure the `default` breadcrumb we provide in the plugin options in a way our context is expecting, see below for an example using all available options.

 ```javascript
   {